profile picture

 Backend Software Engineer Intern @ Mozilla, OS Integration Team of Firefox

-Focusing on improvements to the Firefox crash reporting pipeline, aiming to reduce noise in crash data caused by faulty hardware.
+Focused on improvements to the Firefox crash reporting pipeline, reduce signal-to-noise ratio in crash data by detecting faulty hardware.

-I am the creator and maintainer of the memtest crate, which is an open source Rust library for memory testing.
+I am the author and maintainer of the memtest crate, which is an open source Rust library for memory testing.

-I am integrating memory testing into the Firefox crash reporter client.
+I integrated memory testing into the Firefox crash reporter client.

 Student Project Lead & Software Developer @ UofT Spark Design Team